Mirai009/dotfiles/README.md

-These are my personal dotfiles with some nord themed config dependencies : FiraCode Nerd Font,Ranger,Polybar,Bspwm
+These are my personal dotfiles with some nord themed config

+Dependencies : FiraCode Nerd Font,Ranger,Polybar,Bspwm